rufuspollock-okfn/cop21/agreement/index.md

 14. The global stocktake referred to in Article 14 shall, inter alia:

-    a.
-Recognize adaptation efforts of developing country Parties;
+    1. Recognize adaptation efforts of developing country Parties;
-    b.
-Enhance the implementation of adaptation action taking into account the adaptation communication referred to in paragraph 10 of this Article;
+    2. Enhance the implementation of adaptation action taking into account the adaptation communication referred to in paragraph 10 of this Article;
-    c.
-Review the adequacy and effectiveness of adaptation and support provided for adaptation; and
+    3. Review the adequacy and effectiveness of adaptation and support provided for adaptation; and
-    d.
-Review the overall progress made in achieving the global goal on adaptation referred to in paragraph 1 of this Article.
+    4. Review the overall progress made in achieving the global goal on adaptation referred to in paragraph 1 of this Article.

 ## Article 8